megnergit/MoistureSensor_ESP32_E3/README.md

 ![The wiring](./images/wiring.jpg)

-Conenct ESP32 board to your laptop with USB mini cable.
+Connect ESP32 board to your laptop with USB mini cable.

 ![Connect ESP23 board to laptop](./images/connect_to_laptop.jpg)